Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: IRLS Framework for CMP Regression

 \subsection{Calculation of Cumulants}

-The standard way of calculating cumulants is to use the pmf.
-Since the pmf for the CMP distribution involves an infinite series, a simple approach is to truncate the infinite series in such a way that the error is bounded ($\epsilon=10^{-6}$) \cite{shm05}.
+The standard way of calculating cumulants is to use the p.m.f.
+Since the p.m.f. for the CMP distribution involves an infinite series, a simple approach is to truncate the infinite series in such a way that the error is bounded ($\epsilon=10^{-6}$) \cite{shm05}.

 Another way of calculating the cumulants is by using the properties of the canonical parameter of the exponential family.
-The $t^{th}$ cumulants for $Y$ and $log(Y!)$ can be obtained as:
+The $t^{th}$ cumulants for $y_i$ and $\ln(y_i!)$ for $i=1,\ldots, n$ can be obtained as:

-There has been some research trying to approximate the $Z$ function using a closed form expression.
-First, \cite{shm05} provided the following asymptotic approximation:
+There has been some active research trying to approximate the $\zeta_i$ function using a closed form representation. \citet{shm05} provided that for fixed positive integer $\nu_i$ the following asymptotic approximation holds: